Luke4211/StockPredict/README.md

 Mostly just a proof of concept, these models (as used in this repo) are not suitable for actual trading.

-Example of a mostly-fitted model's predictions on the training data.
+Example of a mostly-fitted model's predictions on the test data.

 ![](LSTM_Close/3m_2.png)
 ![](LSTM_Close/Figure_2.png)

 Note there is likely overfitting at play here, since I am selecting for models which perform well on the test data.
 For live use, these models should be trained to predict percent changes in closing price, versus the closing price outright.
+Models should also be ultimately evaluated to their fit on validation data.